 - In the 2017-2018 school year, 70% of violent crimes committed within one block of the Safe Passage Route between 7-9AM and 3-5PM were committed on a street, sidewalk, or alley.
 After implementation of Safe Passage, only three incidences of violent crimes (a 43% reduction) occurred on a street, sidewalk, or alley during those same hours.

-Every time Kim sees a Safe Passage worker along the walking route for her kids, she feels community pride.
+Every time Kim sees a Safe Passage worker, she feels community pride.
 She remains committed to standing for her children and all children.